June 7, 2022 – Posted in: Jewelry Blog

 Moonstone isn’t very popular, but those who love moonstone are usually very passionate about it.

 Pearl has always been associated with the calming of both mind and body and being able to cure stomach ailments.
 Japanese folklore says that pearls are from the tears of mermaids.
 Legend, meanwhile, has them as dewdrops that fell from the moon to the sea.

 Moonstone, according to mythology, can bring magical and beautiful dreams.
 In other cultures, it was a cure for insomnia and sleepwalking.

-Alexandrite, without the history of the others, lacks any kind of associated mythology.
-Given its unique properties, had it been around for much longer, it likely would have had a whole string of magical powers attached to its legend.
+Alexandrite lacks any kind of associated mythology without any long history like the others.
+Ironically, given its unique properties, it has been around for much longer.
+It likely would have had a whole string of magical powers attached to its legend had it been discovered.

 Pearl is unique amongst gemstones, as it is a product of a living thing.
 In theory, any mollusk can produce a pearl, but very few can produce gem-quality examples.
 Many pearls are now grown by stimulating the host mollusk to secrete the nacre solution required to build the pearl layers.
 These are less expensive than natural pearls and have the name cultured pearls.